10. JESUS DID NOT SEEK HIS OWN GLORY OR KINGDOM

 • Bring Jews back to Israel.

-• Restore Jerusalem.
+• Restore the physical city of Jerusalem.

 • Establish a government in Israel that will be the center of all world government, both for Jews and gentiles.